 On 12 November 2020, the ACMA awarded funding to 2 additional recipients for the 2020 Round of the Regional and Small Publishers Innovation Fund.
 This was possible due to a reduction of grant funding to an existing 2020 Round grant recipient.

 In selecting the 2 recipients, we used the same selection process set out at section 8.1 of the 2020 Round Grant Opportunity Guidelines of the Regional and Small Publishers Innovation Fund.
 This included considering how well the application met the assessment criteria, how the application compared to other applications, the amount of funding available, the duration of projects and the time available.

 See the updated list of 43 successful applicants and their projects.

 2020 Round recipients

-The ACMA has announced the recipients of the $5 million 2020 Round of the Regional and Small Publishers Innovation Fund.
+On 5 August 2020, the ACMA announced the recipients of the $5 million 2020 Round of the Regional and Small Publishers Innovation Fund.
 This will support 41 small and regional publishers and content service providers of public interest journalism.